Instructor: Laura Frazure

 9am - 12pm

-Model life-scale figures in the landscape using adobe clay.
-Workshop participants choose the location of the figures on the grounds of the Art Center and install the prepared armatures to create compositions and or tableaus.
-After making their own adobe from clay and straw, the students will model figures on site where they will be left to dry and weather as temporary public sculptures.
+In this workshop, students will explore skills in modeling and anatomy, each creating their own self-portrait as well as collaborating on a group-based, life-scale figure in the landscape using adobe clay.
+After focusing on technique with their own armature-based self-portraits, participants will choose the location of the group figure on the grounds of the Art Center and install the prepared armature to create compositions and/or tableaus.
+Making their own adobe from clay and straw, the students will model figures on site where they will be left to dry and weather as temporary public sculptures.
 Students learn about proportion, form and anatomical structure of the human body, also adobe making and clay modeling techniques.
 No prior experience modeling or knowledge of the figure required.